data-cortex/browser-data-cortex/test/README-TYPESCRIPT.md

-# TypeScript Test Conversion Summary
+# TypeScript Test Suite

 ## Overview

-All tests in the `test/` directory have been successfully converted from JavaScript to TypeScript.
-The tests now use `tsx` for execution and include proper TypeScript type annotations.
+All tests in the `test/` directory are now written in TypeScript.
+The original JavaScript tests have been removed and replaced with fully typed TypeScript versions that use `tsx` for execution.

-## Converted Files
+## Test Files

 ### Core Test Files
 - ✅ `crypto-shim.ts` - Crypto polyfill for Node.js environment